 In 2009 Josh and Gianpaolo officially launched PBP to formalize their work supporting the first PB process in the US, in Chicago’s 49th ward, and leading a participatory evaluation of PB in Toronto.

-Since then, PBP has added staff, expanded its programs, and launched dozens of PB processes – all to build a new bridge between government and the people, by empowering communities to change the way democracy works.
+Since then, PBP has added staff, expanded its programs, and launched and supported dozens of PB processes – all to build a new bridge between government and the people, by empowering communities to change the way democracy works.

 In 2018, Shari Davis joined Josh as Co-Executive Director of PBP, after leading PB at the City of Boston and growing PBP’s work as Director of Strategic Initiatives.
 Together with a dynamic staff and boards, they are opening a new chapter of growth, expanding participatory democracy in schools, cities, and institutions in the US and around the world.